-Developing countries face huge challenges in accessing up-to-date information about aid – information that they need to plan and manage those resources effectively.
-Similarly, citizens in developing countries and in donor countries lack the information they need to hold their governments to account for use of those resources.
-IATI aims to address this by making information about aid spending easier to access, use and understand.
+Developing countries face huge challenges in accessing up-to-date information about aid, development, and humanitarian flows – information that they need to plan and manage those resources effectively.
+Similarly, citizens in developing countries and in donor countries lack the information they need to hold their governments accountable for the use of those resources.
+IATI aims to address these challenges by making information about aid spending easier to access, use, and understand.

-IATI is a voluntary, multi-stakeholder initiative that seeks to improve the transparency of aid in order to increase its effectiveness in tackling poverty.
-IATI brings together donor and developing countries, civil society organisations and other experts in aid information who share the aspirations of the original IATI Accra Statement and are committed to working together to increase the transparency of aid.
+IATI is a voluntary, multi-stakeholder initiative that seeks to improve the transparency of aid, development, and humanitarian resources in order to increase their effectiveness in tackling poverty.
+IATI brings together donor and recipient countries, civil society organisations, and other experts in aid information who are committed to working together to increase the transparency and openness of aid.

-IATI began its work by consulting developing country stakeholders about their information needs, and discussing with donors the most efficient and effective way of meeting these.
-On the basis of these consultations, IATI developed and agreed a common, open, standard for the publication of aid information – the IATI standard.
-Donors implement IATI by publishing their aid information in IATI’s agreed electronic format – usually on their website – with a link to a central registry, the IATI Registry, The Registry acts as an online repository or index of links for all of the raw data published to IATI.
+Organisations implement IATI by publishing their aid information in IATI’s agreed electronic format (XML) – usually on their website – before linking it to the IATI Registry.
+The Registry acts as an online catalogue and index of links to all of the raw data published to the IATI Standard.